Telefunken Jubilee Export AM/FM Radio (1956)

 The passive components, such as capacitors and resistors, are all smaller than their American

 counterparts.
-This saves space, but makes servicing a challenge.
+This saves space but it makes servicing a challenge.
 Old paper capacitors frequently go bad

 from absorbing moisture over the decades.
 This radio plays very well with the